-With Star Trek Beyond having just hit theaters, it’s been interesting to see most fans already looking toward the new Star Trek TV series debuting on CBS.
-Star Trek: Discovery kicks off in January 2017, and will be hosted on CBS’s newly minted on-demand platform.
+With Star Trek Beyond having hit theaters in 2016, most fans are already looking toward the new Star Trek TV series debuting on CBS.
+Star Trek: Discovery kicks off in May 2017, and will be hosted on CBS’s newly minted on-demand platform.

-After pushing the premiere date for the new series from January 2017 to May 2017, CBS Television Studios recently issued a statement suggesting that the show may get delayed yet again.
-Here is the full statement from CBS, courtesy of EW:
+After pushing the premiere date for the new series from January to May, CBS Television Studios recently issued a statement suggesting that the show could get delayed yet again.
+Here is the full statement from CBS, courtesy of Entertainment Weekly:

 Production on Star Trek: Discovery begins next week.
 We love the cast, the scripts and are excited about the world the producers have created.
 This is an ambitious project; we will be flexible on a launch date if it’s best for the show.
 We’ve said from the beginning it’s more important to do this right than to do it fast.
 There is also added flexibility presenting on CBS All Access, which isn’t beholden to seasonal premieres or launch windows.